TJCAJ/ET_HANGMAN/README.md

 * [VSCode](https://code.visualstudio.com/)
     * VSCode was used to create and edit the website and to commit to Git and push to GitHub
 * [draw.io](https://www.drawio.com/)
-    * Lucidchart was used to create the flowchart
+    * draw.io was used to create the flowchart
 * [Pythonchecker](https://www.pythonchecker.com/)
     * Pythonchecker was used to validate all the Python code
 * [Patorjk](https://patorjk.com)